cdsudduth/bookbot/README.md

 # bookbot
 BookBot is my first git project.
+It is intended to read a book in .txt file format and give a full accounting of words and a sorted list of the number of occurences of each letter in the alphabet from greatest to least.